Spring 2026 Toplines

-Results from survey of 3,426 registered voters, including 1,707 voters aged 18-34, enabling a comparison of young voters to the electorate as a whole.
-Full results available here.
+Results from survey of 3,429 registered voters, including 2,008 voters aged 18-34, enabling a comparison of young voters to the electorate as a whole.
+Full results available on the Spring 2026 Results page.

 -